- Planting Tips for our Customers in the Deep South

 Scab in apple or pear trees can be managed with lime sulfur, sulfur, fixed copper, or Bordeaux spray, applied when conditions are right for infection to occur.
 Apply the spray immediately following an extended wetting period in which the fungal spores are able to germinate.
 At cooler temperatures (below 48°F) the wetting period is 12-24 hours, or longer.
 Above 48°F, the wetting period will be less than 12 hours.
 Or spray by the calendar, starting just prior to the flower bud scales starting to open, and every two to four weeks, depending on the amount of rainfall and the temperature you are experiencing.
 Do not apply spray when the blossoms are open and bees are visiting the flowers.
 The most critical time for scab control is from the breaking of the flower buds until leaves are fully expanded.

-Refer to the 2015 revised Raintree Nursery Owners Manual for a quick guide of when to treat for fungal diseases.
 Contact your local co-operative extension service to find out what the typical disease and insect problems are in your location, and the best recommended products and treatment times.
 Always follow label directions for mixing insecticides and fungicides.

 Container Plant Care